BU Logo

 3/9/24 - 3/17/24 Spring Break

 Tu 3/19 Face Recognition under pose variation and aging.
 Facial Expression Recognition.
 Biometrics.
+See papers linked in slides.
 Facial Expressions, Black/Yacoob 97, Yacoob1 avi, Yacoob2 avi Wed 3/20: A4 out (programming assignment on computer vision and deep learning)

-Th 3/21, Tu 3/26, Th 3/28 Binocular Stereo, Multiview Stereo, Epipolar Geometry, Active Stereo with Structured Light, Structure-from-Motion Problem, Photometric Stereo.
+Th 3/21, Tu 3/26, Th 3/28 Binocular Stereo, Multiview Stereo, Epipolar Geometry, Active Stereo with Structured Light, Structure-from-Motion Problem.

 Deep Learning and Segmentation.